 - 2 teaspoons vanilla

-- 1 cup grated zucchini, squeezed of excess water (from about 1 large zucchini)
+- 1 cup finely grated zucchini squeezed of excess water (from about 1 large zucchini)

 - 1/2 cup chopped walnuts or chocolate chips

 - Preheat the oven to 350F.
-Grease 3 small mini loaf panswith cooking spray or coconut oil.
+Grease 3 mini loaf pans (or one 9×5 loaf pan) with cooking spray or coconut oil.